DTM-23/MCA-2022/README.md

 #  Week 2

-During week 2, I can imported a score into Musescore and corrected any issues that cropped up during the transcribing of the score.
+During week 2, I imported a score into Musescore and corrected any issues that cropped up during the transcribing of the score.
+The piece was titled Sonata in C major by composer Ludwig Abelle.
+The main issues that occured with the transcribing of this particular score came with the lacking of dynamic markings that carried over from the original composition.